HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_user_guide/Content/Preprocessor_Postprocessor.md

 A postprocessor is a component invoked after the data is received from the external data source but before that data is returned to the mobile device.
 This enables the developer to include any business logic on the data before sending the response to the mobile device.

 The logic, in both cases, may include formatting the data elements, removing them, or logging them (for diagnostics purposes).
-As custom Java classes, preprocessor and postprocessor implement the `com.hcl.middleware.common.DataPreProcessor` and `com.hcl.middleware.common.DataPostProcessor` Java interfaces respectively.
+As custom Java classes, preprocessor and postprocessor implement the `com.hcl.voltmx.middleware.common.DataPreProcessor` and `com.hcl.voltmx.middleware.common.DataPostProcessor` Java interfaces respectively.
 You need to implement and load these libraries before using them.

 > **_Important:_** The preprocessor or postprocessor name must start with `com.voltmx` or `com.hcl`.